agstaples/good-bad-weird/Readme.md

 Run the app:

 ```
-python server.py
+python3 server.py
 ```

 You can now navigate to 'localhost:5000/' to access Good Bad Weird.

 ## <a name="aboutme"></a>About Me
-Anne Staples is a Software Engineer in the Bay Area; she is awesome; this is her second project.
+Anne Staples is a Software Engineer in the Bay Area.
 Visit her on [LinkedIn](http://www.linkedin.com/in/anne-staples).